mackler/bitcoinj-cli/README.md

     sbt start-script

-That will create an executable script named `start` in the `target` directory.
-Then, to run this application:
+That will compile the source code and then create an executable shell script named `start` in the `target` directory.
+Then, to run this
+application:

     target/start

 If a wallet file does not already exist then it will create a new one with a single key.

-You can specify the filename of an existing wallet with the `--wallet` option.
-The wallet filename must end in `.wallet`.
-Do not include the `.wallet` as part of the command-line option.
-In other words, if your wallet file is named `foo.wallet` then the invocation will look
+You can specify the filename of a wallet with the `--wallet` option.
-like:

-    target/start --wallet=foo
+If the filename you specifiy does not end in `.wallet` then that suffix will be added to the name of the wallet file that is created or opened.
 Any blockchain filename must match the wallet filename, but end in `.spvchain` rather than `.wallet`.

 Of course, you can also use the standard sbt `run` task rather than `start-script`, if you want.